Cognitive distortion: History

 In 1972, psychiatrist, psychoanalyst, and cognitive therapy scholar Aaron T. Beck published Depression: Causes and Treatment.
-He was dissatisfied with the conventional Freudian treatment of depression, because there was no empirical evidence for the success of Freudian psychoanalysis.
-Beck's book provided a comprehensive and empirically-supported theoretical model for depression—its potential causes, symptoms, and treatments.
+He was dissatisfied with the conventional Freudian treatment of depression because there was no empirical evidence for the success of Freudian psychoanalysis.
+Beck's book provided a comprehensive and empirically supported theoretical model for depression—its potential causes, symptoms, and treatments.
 In Chapter 2, titled "Symptomatology of Depression", he described "cognitive manifestations" of depression, including low self-evaluation, negative expectations, self-blame and self-criticism, indecisiveness, and distortion of the body image.

 Beck's student David D. Burns continued research on the topic.
 In his book Feeling Good: The New Mood Therapy, Burns described personal and professional anecdotes related to cognitive distortions and their elimination.
 When Burns published Feeling Good: The New Mood Therapy, it made Beck's approach to distorted thinking widely known and popularized.
 Burns sold over four million copies of the book in the United States alone.
-It was a book commonly "prescribed" for patients who have cognitive distortions that have led to depression.
+It was a book commonly "prescribed" for patients with cognitive distortions that have led to depression.
 Beck approved of the book, saying that it would help others alter their depressed moods by simplifying the extensive study and research that had taken place since shortly after Beck had started as a student and practitioner of psychoanalytic psychiatry.
 Nine years later, The Feeling Good Handbook was published, which was also built on Beck's work and includes a list of ten specific cognitive distortions that will be discussed throughout this article.

 Main types

 John C. Gibbs and Granville Bud Potter propose four categories for cognitive distortions: self-centered, blaming others, minimizing-mislabeling, and assuming the worst.
-The cognitive distortions listed below are categories of automatic thinking, and are to be distinguished from logical fallacies.
+The cognitive distortions listed below are categories of negative self-talk.